rianhunter/blah/build-guide/README.md

   Check that this carries an about 3MHz clock signal.
   Verify both ends.

+If the clocks are absent or heavily distorted, look for shorts / bridges on the PCM1802 pin header.

 ### Check PCM1802 fix

 The following needs a multimeter, the PCM1802 board can optionally be removed from the mainboard.